openprovider/Openprovider-WHMCS-domains/docs/custom_DNS_management_options.md

 `<option value="A">{lang key="domainDns.a"}</option>`

-Replace the options with the following:
+Add the below options to allow end users to create SPF and SRV records.
 ```
 <option value="SPF">SPF</option>
 <option value="SRV">SRV</option>
 ```

-### Add priority field if necessary (for example SRV)
+### Add priority field if necessary (for example for SRV records)

-find the block similar to the below, where the priority field is added.
+Find the block similar to the below, where the priority field is added.

 ```
 {if $dnsrecord.type eq "MX"}